PLOS/ambraproject/Ingestible-Package-Guide.md

 # Introduction

 This guide will walk you through creating, ingesting, and publishing an article package in Ambra.
-For instructions for setting up the Ambra stack, please see the Quickstart Guide.
+For instructions for setting up the Ambra stack, please see the Getting Started Guide.

 # Table of Contents: